42 Strange Symptoms That Can Signal a Serious Disease

 Your leg hurts when you walk

 Certainly, the first thing you want to think about would be: Did I injure myself on that hike I took last weekend or did I overdo it running more miles than I should?
-However, if the pain can’t be linked to an injury and it feels like your actual bone is hurting, it may be bone cancer (even if the pain comes and goes), according to the American Cancer Society.
-Talk to your doctor about getting a biopsy.
-Learn the other secret signs that your bones are in trouble.
+However, if the pain can’t be linked to an injury (or even if it can, but is accompanied by other symptoms), it could be a sign of deep vein thrombosis, which is a blood clot.
+It could also be caused by many other conditions.
+Only a doctor can tell for sure.
+It’s most likely not serious, but if it feels like your actual bone is hurting and it doesn’t go away, it may be sign of bone cancer (even if the pain comes and goes), according to the American Cancer Society.
+Keep in mind that this is very rare.
+Talk to your doctor about possible causes.
+(Learn the other secret signs that your bones are in trouble.)

 You pee all the time